How To Make A Music Video For Beginners 2023

 Free eBook: Discover how real independent musicians like you are making $4,077 - $22,573+ monthly via Youtube, let me know where to send the details:

 What Equipment Do You Need To Record A Music Video?

-So first off, let’s look at the equipment you’ll need to record your music video.
-While if you want to make a simple “pictures and music” video, you can use a tool like this, if you want to make a video that will get on TV and provide real credibility for your music career, the below equipment will help you do just that.
+So first off, let's look at the equipment you'll need to record your music video.
+While if you want to make a simple “pictures and music” video, there are a number of tools out there which can do this.
+I won't list them as they go out of date quickly, but have a quick Google search.
+If you want to make a video that will get on TV and provide real credibility for your music career, the below equipment will help you do just that.

 Your budget and desired quality level will of course determine which equipment you purchase, but if you're planning to do more than just a couple of low budget videos, I would suggest getting the best camcorder you can afford.

 If, however, you're not sure if making music videos is for you and you just want to try things out, go with a lower budget model and be prepared to upgrade things later if you decided to take your videos to the next level.